rbxinfra/rbx-libraries/README.md

-# NuGet
+# Libraries

-This repository contains the NuGet packages for the Roblox Platform.
+This issue is a hub for each library within the Roblox platform.

----

-# Issues

-Please don't refrain from opening issues!

-This will help the primary members of the Web Team to identify issues that arise, please open them on GitHub.
+To gain access to some of these repositories you will need to be in the respective team.

 ---